Delaware Museum of Nature & Science

 Who It's Best For

-Preschoolers love the live animals and discovery room.
-Elementary kids engage with the dinosaur fossils, nature exhibits, and science activities.
-Kids under 3 can enjoy the discovery room but won't get much from the rest.
+Preschoolers love the Nature Nook and the hands-on Discovery Gallery.
+Elementary kids engage with the PaleoZone fossils, the Global Journey and Regional Journey ecosystem galleries, and scheduled animal presentations.
+Kids under 3 can enjoy the Nature Nook but won't get much from the rest.
 Tweens find enough here for a solid visit.

 Highlights

-Ages 3+Full-scale dinosaur replicas and real fossils.
-The centerpiece is hard to miss.
+Ages 3+Delaware's only permanent dinosaur exhibit.
+Skeletons of Dryptosaurus, the flying Nyctosaur, and the aquatic giant Mosasaur.
 Kids who are in a dinosaur phase will need to be pulled away.
-Touchable fossil specimens add interactivity.

 What to Skip with Little Ones